 What’s an inexpensive alternative to craft sand?

-Craft sand is a beautiful sensory material that always gets my creative juices flowing, but sometimes I just don’t want to spend the money for it.
-Luckily, there is a super inexpensive alternative that I’ll show you.
+Craft sand is a beautiful sensory material that always gets my toddler’s creative juices flowing, but you might not want to spend the money on it.
+Luckily, there is a super inexpensive alternative and that is what this post is about.
 Colored Salt!
 What’s cheaper than salt?
-I bought 3 containers of salt for about $1.50.
-I also bought some chalk for $1.
-So for $2.50, I got some beautifully colored salt which works great as a substitute for craft sand.
+You can buy 3 containers of salt for around $1.50 and you can find chalk for around $1.
+So for about $2.50, you can make your own colored salt that works great as a substitute for craft sand.

 Choose one color of chalk and put it in the bag with the salt.
 Zip the top of the baggie securely.
 You’ll want to make sure there isn’t any extra air in the baggie; this will make the next step much easier.